Vanisher: Necrosha

-Returning from the future, Vanisher's condition worsens.
+After returning from the future, Vanisher's condition worsens.
 He teleports to Utopia for help and finds himself in the middle of the battle between Selene's forces and the X-Men.
-Cyclops rescues him from an attack by Tarot and is ordered to take Emma Frost to safety.
-Before Vanisher can react, they are attacked by Banshee.
-He then teleports to the medical lab to search for Elixir.
-Finding Elixir in a coma, Vanisher watches over him until he awakens.
-He asks for the tumor to be removed but was told to teleport X-Force to Genosha.
-There, Elixir reveals he removed the tumor in the future and that Vanisher is actually suffering from stage-4 syphilis.
-Elixir tells him to leave because that's what he's good at and Vanisher teleports into Selene's fortress to rescue Warpath.
-He engages in a battle with Blink, who teleports his arm off.
-Rescuing the other members of X-Force and getting them to safety, Vanisher tells Elixir that Warpath was always nice to him and demands to be healed.
+Vanisher meets with Elixir, who reveals that he secretly removed Vanisher's tumor while he was in the future and that Vanisher now has syphilis.
+After leaving, Vanisher teleports into Selene's fortress to rescue Warpath.
+He engages in a battle with Blink, who teleports his left arm off.
+After rescuing the other members of X-Force and getting them to safety, Vanisher demands to be healed.
+Elixir restores Vanisher's arm, but does not cure his syphilis.

-During the final confrontation with Selene and her Inner Circle, he works alongside Archangel and Domino in taking out Blink.
-Once the mission is over, Vanisher and Domino go to Brazil for some rest and relaxation.

 Second Coming

-Upon Cable and Hope Summers return to the present, Cyclops orders Domino and Vanisher to wait in San Francisco.
-Learning that Bastion was targeting teleporters to prevent the reunion of the so-called "Mutant Messiah" with the X-Men, Cyclops gives Domino instructions to bring Vanisher back to Utopia.
-Hearing this, Vanisher teleports to his hideout in Portugal only to find his girls dead and Steven Lang and his men awaiting him.
-Vanisher is then shot multiple times before teleporting away, being left for dead in the middle of nowhere.
-After this, the X-Men consider him missing in action.
+After Cable and Hope Summers return to the present, Cyclops orders Domino and Vanisher to wait in San Francisco.
+Learning that Bastion was targeting teleporters to prevent Hope from reuniting with the X-Men, Cyclops gives Domino instructions to bring Vanisher back to Utopia.
+Hearing this, Vanisher teleports to his hideout in Portugal, but is confronted by Steven Lang and his men.
+Vanisher is shot multiple times and left for dead.

 Regenesis

-Vanisher appears in New York as a member of a group of Marauders that are brainwashed to attack the X-Men.
+Vanisher appears in New York as a member of a group of Marauders who are brainwashed to attack the X-Men.

-Vanisher is later found by Juggernaut and is coerced into taking him to where the Gem of Cyttorak is located.

-As part of the 2016 "Marvel NOW!" branding, Vanisher begins smuggling stolen vibranium out of Wakanda in order to sell it to criminals.
-He is defeated by Kasper Cole and taken into custody.

-Vanisher later joins the Hellfire club with Emma Frost as its Black King, but is killed by Robert Callahan.
+Vanisher later joins the Hellfire Club with Emma Frost as its Black King, but is killed by Robert Callahan.

 He resurfaces during the Krakoan Age, having been resurrected through unknown means.

 After the end of the Krakoan Age, Vanisher begins working for the Office of National Emergency.